-Lastly, gross operating margin from our NGL fractionation businesses decreased \$8.1 million in 2002 when compared to 2001.
+NGL fractionation.
+Gross operating margin from NGL fractionation decreased \$7.5 million year-to-year.
 NGL fractionation volumes increased to 235 MBPD during 2002 from 204 MBPD during 2001.
 The year-to-year decrease in NGL fractionation gross operating margin is primarily due to lower revenues from our Mont Belvieu NGL fractionation facility caused by strong competition at this industry hub, partially offset by the addition of earnings from the Toca-Western facility we acquired in June 2002.
 Of the 31 MBPD increase in NGL fractionation volumes, 14 MBPD is due to our purchase of an additional 12.5% interest in the Mont Belvieu facility and 9 MBPD is due to the acquisition of Toca-Western.